 Leave your comfort zone at home on one of these 10 gal-centered trips offered around the state.

-We’re celebrating the 19th Amendment by pushing ourselves to new heights — let’s ice climb or trail run or maybe even fly-fish.
+We’re celebrating the many opportunities Colorado offers for strengthening our sisterhood in the great outdoors — let’s ice climb or trail run or maybe even fly-fish.
 Not only will you come home with memories and a sense of empowerment, you’ll make lifelong girlfriends.

 Bold Betties, Rocky Mountain National Park & elsewhere